 - Chromium deficiency.
 Taking chromium by mouth is effective for preventing chromium deficiency.

 - Diabetes.
 Taking chromium picolinate may lower fastingblood sugar, insulin levels, and blood fats in some people with type 2 diabetes.
 Higher chromium doses might work better than lower doses.
 Chromium supplements might work best in people with low chromium levels.
 Chromium picolinate might also benefit people with type 1 diabetes, people who have diabetes as a result of steroid treatment, and people with diabetes during pregnancy.
 Chromium might also help prevent diabetes, but research is limited.

 - Prediabetes.
 Most research shows that taking chromium does not help control blood sugar levels in people with prediabetes.

 - Schizophrenia.
 Research shows that taking 400 mcg of chromium daily for 3 months does not affect weight or mental health in people with schizophrenia.

 Insufficient Evidence for

 - Bipolar disorder.
-Early research suggests that taking 600-800 mcg of chromium chloride daily for up to 2 years can decrease the frequency of severe mood disturbances in people with bipolar disorder that is resistant to treatment.
+Early research shows that taking 600-800 mcg of chromium chloride daily for up to 2 years can decrease the frequency of severe mood disturbances in people with bipolar disorder that is resistant to treatment.

 - Heart attack.
-Research suggests that having low chromium levels in the toenail is associated with an increased risk for heart attack.
+Research shows that having low chromium levels in the toenail is associated with an increased risk for heart attack.
 However, toenail levels might not accurately measure chromium levels in the body.
 There is no reliable research showing that chromium supplements can prevent a heart attack.

 - Other conditions.